 Image Credit: Togogarden

-One of the best types of ornamental grasses is the Pink Muhly grass because of its beautiful clouds of pink that brings color into your yard.
-These grasses are heat tolerant and sun loving and produces the finest color in your garden during fall.
+One of the best types of ornamental grasses is the Pink Muhly grass because of its beautiful clouds of pink that bring color into your yard.
+These grasses are heat tolerant and sun loving and produce the finest color in your garden during fall.
 It’s known for its pink to purple blooms that float just above the plant’s body in a beautiful airy display.
 Although the other grass textures will accentuate the motion of the wind, the pink muhly will blur it, creating a beautiful pink cloud.